raymondcjyi/NoteHTML/README.md

 + Sharing with everyone in similar situation.

 ## Instructions
-+ Download the html file and open it to start taking notes in html.
++ Download the Note - Light ver.html or Note.html file and open it to start taking notes in html.
 + Ctrl + S to save your content as new file in your local machine.

 ## Forseeable Future Features